- 4 Min Read

 Retracing Lewis and Clark’s Corps of Discovery Expedition

-Travelers on Lindblad Expeditions’ Journey on the Columbia & Snake Rivers get a generous taste of the Lewis and Clark Expedition by following their route along the Columbia River and Snake River through Oregon and Washington to the Idaho border.
-Unlike Lewis and Clark, on this Lindblad expedition you don't need to hunt for food (farm-to-ship cuisine is served on board) or ride the rapids in a dugout canoe—although you can go out and explore glassy stretches of the Columbia River on a Zodiac or in a kayak.
+On our Columbia & Snake Rivers Journey, you'll get a generous taste of that legendary expedition by following its route along these two rivers through Oregon and Washington to the Idaho border.
+Unlike Lewis and Clark, on our expedition you don't need to hunt for food (farm-to-ship cuisine is served on board) or ride the rapids in a dugout canoe—although you can go out and explore glassy stretches of the river on a Zodiac or in a kayak.

 Relax, Listen, and Learn

-Instead of sleeping on hard ground, you'll doze off nightly in expedition ship cabin beds that give new meaning to “soft adventure.”
+Instead of sleeping on hard ground, you'll doze off nightly aboard our expedition ships in beds that give new meaning to “soft adventure.”
 Instead of spending time with Lewis and Clark’s dusty band of soldiers, you're joined by a few dozen fellow travelers, an onboard historian, a geologist/naturalist, a Lindblad-National Geographic certified photo instructor, and a wellness specialist, whose combined knowledge and skills enrich the experience.
-You'll also hear from guest lecturers who periodically board the ship, including a Nez Perce tribe storyteller and a local winemaker.
+You'll also hear from guest lecturers who periodically come aboard, including a Nez Perce tribe storyteller and a local winemaker.

-The two biggest highlights for many travelers comes at the beginning and end of the trip: a jet-boat ride up the Snake River to Hells Canyon, America’s deepest river gorge, and a visit to Cape Disappointment, where Captain Lewis jubilantly first reached the Pacific.
-It was Clark, however, who exclaimed in his diary, “Ocian in view!
-O! the joy.”
-Travelers on this journey can echo his exclamation, even though their expedition will be considerably faster and less arduous.
+The two biggest highlights for many travelers comes at the beginning and end of the trip: a thrilling jet-boat ride up the Snake River to Hells Canyon, America’s deepest river gorge, and a visit to Cape Disappointment, where Captain Lewis jubilantly first reached the Pacific.